 This observation begs the question of conducting two separate experiments in the two different frequency ranges, 1-10 kHz and 10 kHz-100 MHz.
-If the two experiments were conducted for the same integration time, might one expect that, selecting a resonant experiment for one, and a broadband experiment for the other, that the lower frequency sensitivity might be improved?
+If the two experiments were conducted for the same integration time, might one expect that, by selecting a resonant experiment for one and a broadband experiment for the other, that the lower-frequency sensitivity might be improved?
 However, asking this question is assuming a prior that weights low frequency information as particularly interesting--in other words, as more valuable than high frequency information.
-Assuming that prior, we find that two resonant scans can always be designed to outperform a resonant scan and a broadband scan at all frequencies where a resonator can practically be built.
+Assuming that prior, we find that two resonant scans can always be designed to outperform a resonant scan and a broadband scan at all search frequencies.
 For example, one of the two resonant scans may integrate solely at low frequencies.
 We consider a second, low-frequency scan covering only the 1 kHz-10 kHz band, which yields the ratio of minimum detectable couplings shown in red.
-Again, the ratio is smaller than unity, and it is evident that the low-frequency resonant scan outperforms the broadband scan at lower frequencies.
-The scan rate is a factor of few higher for resonant than for broadband in the 1-10 kHz range.
+Again, the ratio is smaller than unity, indicating the superiority of the low-frequency resonant scan; the scan rate is a factor of few higher for resonant than for broadband in the 1-10 kHz range.
 The optimal choice for two experiments is thus two resonant scans, rather than a resonant scan and a broadband scan, at all frequencies above which a resonator can be built.

-We further demonstrate, within our quantitative framework, that for \emph{any} priors, a resonant search is superior to a broadband search.
-We have already proved this statement in the comparison of a fixed-frequency resonator with a broadband LR circuit.
-Nevertheless, our demonstration here provides broader context to the analytical comparison (\ref{eq:ResvBroad_Gamma}) and log-uniform priors that gave Fig. \ref{fig:ResvBroad_gratio}.
-For a generic scan density function $\tau(\nu_{\rm DM}^{0})$ satisfying (\ref{eq:Ttot_constraint}), the ratio of SNR-squared for the resonant and broadband searches becomes